Mexican border town sees an increase in sales of abortion drugs to women from the US

 You can buy many medications in Mexican pharmacies without a prescription, including the pills that have transformed the way women are ending pregnancies.
 Today, more than half of all abortions in the United States are achieved by what's called a medication abortion, as opposed to a traditional surgical abortion.

-One drug, Mifepristone, blocks the hormone needed for a pregnancy to continue; the other drug, Misoprostol, causes a miscarriage.
+One drug, Mifepristone, blocks the hormone needed for a pregnancy to continue; the other drug, Misoprostol, causes cramping and bleeding to empty the uterus.
 The FDA has approved them as safe and effective in the first 10 weeks of pregnancy.

 Pharmacies in Nuevo Progreso have noticed a sharp increase in a certain clientele.